-There’s only one problem: you’ll be missing out on pretty much all local broadcasts.
+There’s only one problem: you’ll be missing out on a surprising number oflocal broadcasts.

 Really, you need an antenna.

 Even if you’re getting four local channels, that’s nothing compared to what you could be getting.
 Most markets have over 20 different program sources all available for free with an antenna, and in large markets like New York and Los Angeles, there are well over 100 different programs available for FREE every day.
 Getting only four of them seems like kind of a copout, right?

 The good news is that you can watch local programming on your TV or even on your computer.
 Start with an antenna — shop for one or use our free, personalized recommendation service — and then decide for yourself what you need next.

 All televisions sold today have a built-in TV tuner that connects to your antenna.
 There are a few monitors sold as “tunerless TVs” but they are rare.
 If your TV has a coaxial connection on the back, you can connect an antenna to it.
 (It doesn’t have to be gold.)